jamespoulter/pitchlab-tempo/supabase/README.md

-# Supabase Setup for PitchLab Tempo
+# Supabase Setup for PitchHub Tempo

-This directory contains the necessary SQL migrations to set up the Supabase database for the PitchLab Tempo application.
+This directory contains the necessary SQL migrations to set up the Supabase database for the PitchHub Tempo application.

 ## Database Schema